Overview of Divorce

 Before filing for divorce, you should learn and understand your legal rights and the divorce process in general.
 You can file on your own, but it is always a good idea to consult with an attorney so you can learn about your legal rights and your options.

-One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce, and intend to remain here indefinitely.
-A friend, family member, or co-worker will have to sign an affidavit stating under penalty of perjury that they know that the spouse is indeed a Nevada resident.
+One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce.
+A friend, family member, or co-worker will have to sign an affidavit under penalty of perjury stating that they know that the spouse is indeed a Nevada resident.

 Grounds for Divorce in Nevada